somethingnew2-0/SimpleCSPM/README.md

 - TOC
 {:toc}

+SimpleCSPM is a security tool for auditing Google Cloud using Google Sheets.

+Quickly find all your publicly exposed buckets, VMs, functions, and more.
+Create recommended Organization Policies to prevent future accidental or malicious exposure.
+Reduce your attack surface by discovering unused service accounts, permissions, firewall rules, and even entire projects.

 This project runs a Google App Script inside of Google Sheets to daily collect useful audit data from several sources in Google Cloud Platform (GCP) for Cloud Security Posture Management.